bayganik/mmGame-Engine-Win2D-ECS/README.md

 ## To Start a VS2022 project:

-    Start with Net 7.0 console app
+    Start with UWP app

-    Using Dependencies add Raylib-cs Nuget package

-    Add references to Entitas-Lite , mmGameEngine and Sanford.MIDI
+    Add reference to mmGameEngine

 ## Your App.cs

 using Windows.ApplicationModel.Core;

 using mmGameEngine;

 namespace mmGameEngineTest

 {

     class App

     {
         //----------------

         // Step 01

         //----------------

         // Main entry into the game

         public static void Main(string[] args)

         {

             //
             //     Gets the main CoreApplicationView(IFrameworkViewSource)

             //     instance for all running apps that use this

             //     CoreApplication instance.

             //

             IFrameworkViewSource ivs = new ViewSource();

             //

             // Tell CoreApplication to run "ivs" using mmGameApp.cs (Step 03) which is IFrameworkView

             //

             CoreApplication.Run(ivs);

         }
     }